First statute of the IMRO

+The first page of the Statute of the Bulgarian Revolutionary Committees in European Turkey, captured by the Ottoman authorities in 1898.
+When comparing it with the statute of the BMARC, a high degree of coincidence has been established.
+According to Art.
+5 of the statute: "The Bulgarian Revolutionary Committee (BRC) is divided into district, sub-district and regional (committees), and above all of them there is a Central Macedonian Revolutionary Committee (CMRC).

+The first page of the Rules of the Bulgarian Revolutionary Committees.
+According to Article 1 of the Regulations, all revolutionary committees in European Turkey are subordinate to the CMRC.

+A donation appeal from 1890s issued in Thessaloniki and addressed to the Bulgarians.
+It is stamped on a CMRC-branded form.
+The form features the picture from the covers of the BMARC statutes and regulations.

 In the earliest dated samples of statutes and regulations of the clandestine Internal Macedonian Revolutionary Organization (IMRO) discovered so far, it is called Bulgarian Macedonian-Adrianopolitan Revolutionary Committees (BMARC).
 These documents refer to the then Bulgarian population in the Ottoman Empire, which was to be prepared for a general uprising in Macedonia and Adrianople regions, aiming to achieve political autonomy for them.
 In thе statute of BMARC, that itself is most probably the first one, the membership was reserved exclusively for Bulgarians.
 This ethnic restriction matches with the memoirs of some founding and ordinary members, where is mentioned such a requirement, set only in the Organization's first statute.
 In fact, the founders of IMRO were sympathetic to Bulgarian, but hostile to the Serbian nationalism, which led them to establish in 1897 a Society against Serbs.
-The organization's ethnic character is confirmed by the lack of any mention of Macedonian ethnicity.
+The organization's ethnic character is confirmed by the lack of any mention of Macedonian ethnicity, and the incorporation of the Bulgarian Secret Revolutionary Brotherhood to IMRO in 1899.
 The name of BMARC, as well as information about its statute, was mentioned in the foreign press of that time, in Bulgarian diplomatic correspondence, and exists in the memories of some revolutionaries and contemporaries.